pinbo/CRISgo/README.md

 - **CRISgov2** searches the input sequences in all the "fastq" files first, then searches using the reverse complements of the input sequences to search on those fastq files that have 0 matches in the first round search.
 So it is "orientation" insenstive.

 - **CRISgov3** and **CRISgov4** suppose your input sequences on the 'xxxx_R1_001.fastq.gz' files, so first search on these files, then use the reverse complements of your input sequences to search 'xxxx_R2_001.fastq.gz' files.

+- **CRISgov5**, a significant upgrade compared to **CRISgov4**, process "fastq.gz" file in the working directory and output the top 4 types of indels or SNPs (not include intact sequences): location relative to PAM, reference allele, alternative allele (mutation), and mutation read frequency.

 ## Usage